-Finally, some of the menu functions on the new home page are not working yet - there are no entries under Most Wanted and Reports yet, the Cemeteries link is not yet connected to my cemetery pictures and the Dates and Anniversaries link is working, but very slow.
+Finally, some of the menu functions on the Search page are not working yet - there are no entries under Most Wanted and Reports yet, the Cemeteries link is not yet connected to my cemetery pictures and the Dates and Anniversaries link is working, but very slow.
 The What's New link is also working but it is not providing any useful information since all the data is considered new by the database.

 If you spot any problems with the site which are not mentioned above, please let me know.

-Still available here:
+Still available from this page:

 The PDF book version of the Descendants of John Vibert and Mary Neell is still available from this screen as before and will continue to be updated each month until it is moved to the new site.
 The photo galleries of cemetery pictures are also available here for now but will not be updated.
 Eventually all the pictures will be moved to the new site as well.

-Thanks for all of your interest and support over the past seven years.
+Thanks for all of your interest and support over the past years.
 I hope that the new site will continue to be of use to you all in the future.
 For those of you who have contributed material, a special thanks.
 For those who have not, please consider doing so.

-And now over to the new:
+And now over to the actual site:

-Please note that once you are on the new home page, you will need to search for a name to get started.
+Please note that once you are on the "Search" page, you will need to search for a name to get started.
 You can start by searching for your ancestor and then moving up and down the tree by clicking on the links (as in the old site) or you can start at the top by typing in John Vibert.
 I recommend that you click the Bookmark button when you are looking at pages you plan to return to - this will allow you to go directly to those pages in the future without searching.
 Enjoy!

 (and including Viberts, Vibberts, Vibarts, Vibbarts and Vibbards and other variations)